Anomalous dissipation via spontaneous stochasticity with a two-dimensional autonomous velocity field: Introduction

 The problem of anomalous dissipation with autonomous velocity fields was posed by Elgindi and Liss in \cite{EL23} as a problem ``of great mathematical, and possibly physical, interest''.
 Indeed, the advection-diffusion equation in two dimensions with autonomous velocity fields enjoys more rigidity and constraints with respect to the case of two-dimensional time-dependent velocity fields or autonomous velocity fields in higher dimensions.
-We now give a swift outline of some aspects of this rigidity. \begin{itemize} \item For two-dimensional time-dependent Lipschitz velocity fields it has been proved by Elgindi, Liss and Mattingly in \cite{ELM23} that the optimal enhanced diffusion rate is $|\ln \kappa|$ whereas in the two-dimensional autonomous case it is $\kappa^{-1/3}$, see the result by Bru\`e, Coti Zelati and Marconi \cite{BCZM22}. \item At the level of the advection equation, the mixing scale with time-dependent Lipschitz velocity fields can be exponential-in-time, see the first example by Alberti, Crippa and Mazzucato \cite{ACM-JAMS}, whereas in the two-dimensional autonomous case it is at most linear-in-time \cite{BM21} as proved by Bonicatto and Marconi. \item Uniqueness of solutions to the advection equation with two-dimensional autonomous velocity fields is equivalent to having the velocity field satisfying the weak Sard property, see \cite[Theorem 4.7]{ABC14} by Alberti, Bianchini and Crippa.
-For time-dependent or autonomous velocity fields in higher dimensions stronger regularity assumptions are required, see for instance \cite{DPL89,A04,BC13}. \item Regarding anomalous dissipation, a consequence of the result in \cite{ABC14} is that anomalous dissipation does not occur if the velocity field is continuous, divergence-free, autonomous and nowhere vanishing, see \cite[Corollary 1.4]{R23}.
+We now give a swift outline of some aspects of this rigidity. \begin{itemize} \item Uniqueness of solutions to the advection equation with two-dimensional autonomous velocity fields is equivalent to having the velocity field satisfying the weak Sard property, see \cite[Theorem 4.7]{ABC14} by Alberti, Bianchini and Crippa.
+For time-dependent or autonomous velocity fields in higher dimensions stronger regularity assumptions are required, see for instance \cite{DPL89,A04,BC13}. \item For two-dimensional autonomous Hamiltonian velocity fields $u = \nabla^\perp H \in C^0$ we have that the sublevel sets are invariant for all the trajectories (which can be ``non-unique''), since the chain rule holds $\frac{d}{dt} H (\gamma (t)) = (\nabla H \cdot \nabla^\perp H)(\gamma(t)) =0$.
+However, this property is not always true in lower regularity regimes, see for instance \cite{SG21} and this is why the $C^\alpha$ regularity is important in Theorem \ref{thm-main}.
+In particular, we observe that this constraint on sublevel sets prevents mixing (and even ergodicity) in the sense of ergodic theory, since for instance the open set $\{ H < c \} $ is invariant under any flow map (that may be non-unique). \item For two-dimensional time-dependent velocity fields { it has been proved in \cite{bedrendiss,ELM23} that the optimal enhanced diffusion rate is $|\ln \kappa|$.
+In contrast, in the two-dimensional autonomous case, the optimal enhanced dissipation rate is $\kappa^{-1/3}$, as shown by Bru\`e, Coti Zelati and Marconi \cite{BCZM22}.} \item At the level of the advection equation, the mixing scale with time-dependent Lipschitz velocity fields can be exponential-in-time, see the first example by Alberti, Crippa and Mazzucato \cite{ACM-JAMS}, whereas in the two-dimensional autonomous case it is at most linear-in-time \cite{BM21} as proved by Bonicatto and Marconi. \item Regarding anomalous dissipation, a consequence of the result in \cite{ABC14} is that anomalous dissipation does not occur if the velocity field is continuous, divergence-free, autonomous and nowhere vanishing, see \cite[Corollary 1.4]{R23}.
 This fact is known to be false in the case of time-dependent velocity fields and autonomous velocity fields in higher dimensions \cite{Gautam, JS23}. \end{itemize}